Tokyo Metro 02 series: History

+Hōnanchō branch sets

+In 1996, six 3-car 02 series sets were introduced for use on the Hōnanchō branch line.
+These sets feature an altered livery with a black stripe atop the waistline band.
+Internally, LED passenger information displays are used, and the longitudinal seats use piped side partitions.
+After Hōnanchō Station was upgraded in 2019 to accommodate 6-car trains, two of these sets were scrapped in 2021.

+In July 2022, Tokyo Metro announced that 3-car trains would be withdrawn from the Hōnanchō branch line from 27 August of that year.

 Refurbishment

-The 02 series fleet is undergoing major refurbishment, with the first treated trains returning to service from February 2010.
-Refurbishment includes the use of new Toshiba PMSM (permanent magnet synchronous motors), as fitted to the new Chiyoda Line 16000 series trains, offering energy savings of approximately 10%.
-Internally, pairs of 17-inch LCD passenger information monitors are installed above the passenger doors.
-The interior is finished in a pale salmon pink colour reminiscent of the original 300 series trains used on the line, and externally, a white "sine wave" design has been added to the red bodyside stripes, again reminiscent of the 300 series livery.
+The 02 series fleet went under major refurbishment, with the first treated trains returning to service from February 2010.
+Refurbishment included the use of new Toshiba PMSM (permanent magnet synchronous motors), as fitted to the new Chiyoda Line 16000 series trains, offering energy savings of approximately 10%.
+Internally, pairs of 17-inch LCD passenger information monitors were installed above the passenger doors.
+The interior was finished in a pale salmon pink colour reminiscent of the original 300 series trains used on the line, and externally, a white "sine wave" design was added to the red bodyside stripes, again reminiscent of the 300 series livery.

-Replacement
+Withdrawal

-A fleet of 53 new six-car trains is scheduled to be introduced from fiscal 2018, replacing the 02 series trains by fiscal 2022.
+A fleet of 53 new six-car trains was introduced in fiscal 2018 to replace the 02 series trains by fiscal 2023.
 The new trains are classified as Tokyo Metro 2000 series.

+The last 02 series set was withdrawn in December 2024.

+Overseas use

+Two 02 series cars were transferred to FEATI University in the Philippines for training use.